blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Komodo/01-Komodo-API.rst

 Users should exercise caution not to delete the ``wallet.dat`` file during this procedure.
 We recommend that the user make frequent backups of the ``wallet.dat`` file, especially before deleting files from the application directory.

-To erase all synced blockchain data, following files should be deleted:
+To erase all synced blockchain data, the following files should be deleted:

 ::
   ``blocks``